JasonYangggggggg/FK-X-Green-SOEN341-ProjectF2023/README.md

 Zhuohong Yang & Assane - > For Homebuyer and Property Renter (Parent Task):
-1) User Registration and Authentication (Parent task for the whole application): (3) -Implement user registration and login functionality.
+1) User Registration and Authentication (Parent task for the whole application): (3) a)Implement user registration and login functionality.
-2) Property Search and Filtering (Child task for listing creation/display): (4) -Develop search functionality allowing users to search for properties based on criteria (location, price range, bedrooms, amenities).
--Implement advanced filters for efficient property selection.
+2) Property Search and Filtering (Child task for listing creation/display): (4) a)Develop search functionality allowing users to search for properties based on criteria (location, price range, bedrooms, amenities). b)Implement advanced filters for efficient property selection.
 3) Property Listings Display (parent task): (3)
 -          Create a user-friendly interface to display property listings.
 -          Include property details, images, and descriptions.